nokiar/F1PRED/README.md

     git clone <your-repository-url>
     cd F1PRED
     ```

 2.  **Create a Virtual Environment (Recommended):**
     ```bash
     python -m venv venv
-    # Activate it:
-    # Windows: .\venv\Scripts\activate
-    # macOS/Linux: source venv/bin/activate
     ```
+    Activate it:
+    * Windows: `.\venv\Scripts\activate`
+    * macOS/Linux: `source venv/bin/activate`

 3.  **Install Dependencies:** Ensure you have Python 3 installed.
 Install the required libraries for the backend:
     ```bash
     pip install -r requirements.txt
     ```

 4.  **Generate Historical Data:** Before running the backend for the first time, you need to download the historical race data.
 Run the data generation script:
     ```bash
     python data_generation.py
     ```
-    This will contact the Ergast API and create CSV files for each season in the `data_storage` directory[cite: 107, 250, 259, 277].
+    This will contact the Ergast API and create CSV files for each season in the `data_storage` directory.
 This might take some time depending on the number of years and API responsiveness.

 ## Running the Application